 Many PoE devices utilize the SNMP (simple network management protocol), which enables remote management of the electrical power supplied to access points.
 For example, the power to a PoE-enabled access point can be shut off remotely following detection of a security breach.
 Other SNMP-based features allow systems to be monitored for power supply and consumption levels, which helps to ensure efficient network operations.

 In conclusion, it is clear that Power-over-Ethernet is an innovative technology that provides a more convenient, flexible and cost efficient method for powering network devices.

 Implementation of the IEEE 802.3af standard adopted in 2003, enabled organizations around the world to share a method of power delivery that is common to all regions.

 Ratification of the PoE Plus IEEE 802.3at standard in 2009, increased the power available to each port.
 This enabled deployment of new categories of PoE devices, including multi-band wireless access points, video phones (VoIP), motorized remote security cameras with tilt, pan and zoom capabilities, and more.

-The IEEE 802.3bt Draft standard, in the process of review, further increases the power available.
-Ratification of the standard expands the utility of PoE to a wider range of devices including building lighting, thin client terminals, point of sale equipment, and video conferencing equipment.
+The IEEE 802.3bt standard further increases the power available.
+Ratification of this standard expands the utility of PoE to a wider range of devices including building lighting, thin client terminals, point of sale equipment, and video conferencing equipment.

-Today, there are many state-of-the-art solutions that support PoE – including products such as: injectors, switches, media converters, and network interface cards (NICs) – that are available from connectivity integration providers like Transition Networks.
-For more information about Transition Networks’ PoE solutions, visit transition.com.
+Today, there are many state-of-the-art solutions that support PoE – including products such as: injectors, extenders, switches, media converters, and network interface cards (NICs) – that are available from connectivity integration providers like Transition Networks.
+For more information about Transition Networks’ PoE solutions, visit transition.com/poe.

 I’ve used Transition Networks’ products in my customer installations for years.
 I’ve always found their products, customer service, sales, and tech support to be top-notch.
 I wouldn’t even consider using another brand.